On this page

 If the rescheduled visit does not occur due to another absence by the child or access issues, a visit should be arranged for the following week.
 Occasionally a visit cannot take place.

-However, if a child is persistently absent, and the coordinator has taken all reasonable steps to observe the child without success, then the service provider should discuss with the child’s parents whether enrolment at the service is still needed.
+However, if a child is persistently absent, and the Person responsible (Co-ordinator, / visiting teacher)has taken all reasonable steps to observe the child without success, then the service provider should discuss with the child’s parents whether enrolment at the service is still needed.

 Observations during holiday periods

-Coordinators can find it difficult to meet this monthly observation requirement during the Christmas and summer holiday period when children’s attendance at a service can be irregular.
-However, if the service is operating over the summer break (generally late December to mid-January), the coordinator must continue to take all reasonable steps to observe each child once during the weeks when they are in attendance on either side of the holiday period.
-If the service is closed for 3 weeks over the Christmas holidays, the coordinator would be expected to observe each child in either December or January.
+Persons responsible (Co-ordinator / visiting teacher) can find it difficult to meet this monthly observation requirement during the Christmas and summer holiday period when children’s attendance at a service can be irregular.
+However, if the service is operating over the summer break (generally late December to mid-January), then they must continue to take all reasonable steps to observe each child once during the weeks when they are in attendance on either side of the holiday period.
+If the service is closed for 3 weeks over the Christmas holidays, they would be expected to observe each child in either December or January.

 Sleeping children

-If the child is unexpectedly asleep when the coordinator arrives, the coordinator can use the time while at the house to ensure other regulatory requirements, such as health and safety practices, are being met.
+If the child is unexpectedly asleep when the Persons responsible (Co-ordinator / visiting teacher) arrives, they can use the time while at the house to ensure other regulatory requirements, such as health and safety practices, are being met.
 Another visit to the child must be rescheduled for the following month.

-There are some occasions in which it is acceptable for the coordinator to observe a child in an alternative location.
+There are some occasions in which it is acceptable to observe a child in an alternative location.

 Sometimes there can be value in observing a child and educator away from the home setting, for example at playgroups.
 However, services must note the following conditions:

-- Coordinators must not conduct more than 2 observations outside the home per 12-month period, and these should not occur 2 months in a row.
-The coordinator must visit the child in the enrolled home setting in between.
+- Persons responsible (Co-ordinator / visiting teacher) must not conduct more than 2 observations outside the home per 12-month period, and these should not occur 2 months in a row.
+They must visit the child in the enrolled home setting in between.
 Observations outside the home can occur in addition to the home visit for any given month.

-- The coordinator and educator must agree in advance there is a sound pedagogical reason for observing a child outside the home.
+- The Persons responsible (Co-ordinator / visiting teacher) and educator must agree in advance there is a sound pedagogical reason for observing a child outside the home.

 - The off-site setting must be appropriate for children.
-The educator must be able to deliver education and care to both the child being observed and the other children in their care, while at the same time engaging with the coordinator for professional development support purposes.
+The educator must be able to deliver education and care to both the child being observed and the other children in their care, while at the same time engaging with the Person responsible for professional development support purposes.
 A cafe, for example, would not be suitable.
-If the observation is to take place at a playgroup, neither the educator nor the coordinator can run the playgroup.
-It must be run by someone else.
+If the observation is to take place at a playgroup, neither the educator nor the Persons responsible (Co-ordinator / visiting teacher) can run the playgroup.
+It must be run by someone else

-The coordinator must be able to provide evidence of both having visited children at the home-based services under their supervision, and that the visits were planned.
+The Persons responsible (Co-ordinator / visiting teacher) must be able to provide evidence of both having visited children at the home-based services under their supervision, and that the visits were planned.

-The coordinator should keep detailed notes of their observations of the child.
+The Persons responsible (Co-ordinator / visiting teacher) should keep detailed notes of their observations of the child.
 Any regulatory issues they note during the visit must also be recorded.

-If a visit has not been achieved, the coordinator should document an explanation for this and a description of their other attempts to see the child.
+If a visit has not been achieved, then this should be documented with an explanation and a description of their other attempts to see the child.

 The rationale for observing a child outside the home must be recorded.